Tom Duncan (politician)

-Thomas Young Duncan (1836 – 18 August 1914), sometimes referred to as "Tam Duncan", was a New Zealand politician of the Liberal Party.
+Thomas Young Duncan (1836 – 18 August 1914), known as Tom and sometimes referred to as "Tam Duncan", was a New Zealand politician of the Liberal Party.

 Early life

 Born at Plumbridge, County Tyrone, Ireland, in 1836, Duncan was educated at Castledamph National School.
 In 1858 he went to Victoria where he worked on the goldfields, and then in 1862 followed the gold rush to Central Otago in New Zealand.
 After little success, he began farming at Pukeuri, north of Oamaru, and lived there for the remainder of his life.

 Political career

+He represented the Waitaki electorate from 1881 to 1890 and then the Oamaru electorate from 1890 to 1911, when he was defeated by Ernest Lee.
+He was particularly concerned with land policy, stating that he left the 'old world' that was full of landlords to a place where land ownership could be freer.
+With his rural background he often clashed with urban MPs, even from his own party, once famously retorting to an interjection by Auckland MP William Joseph Napier "I should like to see the honourable gentleman on the land; he would not make a living on it."